Zoweb/git-changelog/examples/disabled_heading_true_false_inline_true_github.md

 > It wasn't working because one of the values was on the same line as the code block opening.
 ##### Merges

+ `30d7298a`: Merge branch 'feature/readme' into develop

+ `6f8e4c45`: Merge branch 'hotfix/first-commit-on-same-line'

  `88e76112`: Merge branch 'hotfix/first-commit-on-same-line' into develop

- `6f8e4c45`: Merge branch 'hotfix/first-commit-on-same-line'
 ##### Updates

+ `c8815594`: Update examples

  `86b87788`: update examples